2020 Football South Australia season: 2020 Federation Cup

-The 2020 Football South Australia Federation Cup was scheduled to be the 107th running of the Federation Cup, the main soccer knockout competition in South Australia, however the competition was cancelled prior to the first round due to the COVID-19 Pandemic in Australia.
-The competition was set to run alongside the 2020 FFA Cup, however the competition was also cancelled.
+The 2020 Football South Australia Federation Cup, also known as the 2020 FFA Cup South Australian preliminary rounds until the semi-finals, was scheduled to be the 108th running of the Federation Cup, the main soccer knockout cup competition in South Australia.
+The competition was set to function as part of the 2020 FFA Cup preliminary rounds, with the two finalists qualifying for the main knockout competition, prior to its cancellation.

+The first round was drawn on 5 March.
+The competition was suspended on 18 March, two days before its commencement, due to the COVID-19 pandemic in Australia.